BillyDM/awesome-audio-dsp/README.md

 My curated list of audio DSP (digital signal processing) and plugin development resources.
 New resources may be added in the future.
 Feel free to open a PR if you wish!

 # Free Online Textbooks
+- [`project μ`] by Yü Fang
+  - An incredible online guide walking you through how audio DSP works with examples of common algorithms to get you started.
+  - Shows very clearly how to apply these algorithms in actual code, and also has helpful and nice looking graphs.
+  - Requires knowledge of complex numbers, integral calculus, and the C programming language.
+(It is also very unix-focused).
+  - Currently a work in progress, and more tutorials will likely be added later.

 - [`The Scientist and Engineer's Guide to Digital Signal Processing`] by Steven W. Smith, Ph.D.
   - A common recommendation from many folks.
   - Focuses on DSP in general, not just audio DSP.